-Netflix series Money, Explained, will be released on the streaming service on May 11, 2021.
+Netflix series Money, Explained Season 1 was released on the streaming service on May 11, 2021.

 Someone once pointed out how curious it is that universities have one department for understanding the economic systems that govern our society and another for gaming those systems.
 Such is the vast amount of knowledge to be had that expertise does not guarantee financial success.
 And for the vast majority who have not had access to either school… good luck.
 Thankfully, for everyone, including those like myself — who took a single economics class in college and said, ‘no thank you,’ — Netflix has come to the rescue.
 Or so it would seem.

 The latest offering from Vox Media’s “Explained” (essentially a YouTube series with higher production value) promises to delve straight into the mysteries of the dough.
 A rotating cast of celebrities (Tiffany Hadish and Bobby Cannavale are highlights) narrate through the bright graphics, archival footage, and talking heads (more accurately talking heads, torsos, and knees, as the interviews often feel like they were filmed within covid guidelines where they forgot to bring a zoom lens).

 Unfortunately, for a show called Money, Explained, the series doesn’t do much to explain the intricacies of finance and economics.
 Those looking for insight into the complexities of fiscal or monetary policy, an understanding of difficult concepts such as currency, trade systems, wall street banking, or even home finances will be at a loss.